montaserfzy/react-native-audio-player-recorder/README.md

 ### Fork
-Here I updated the media pleayer for android
+Here I updated the media pleyer for android
 - Play and Puase
 - Reset Player
 - Kill current process if the other is start work